Survey debacle: CDU and CSU plunge deeper and deeper – scenario believed to be impossible suddenly tangible

 The catastrophic results in the state elections in Baden-Württemberg and Rhineland-Palatinate are also depressing the mood.
 And then there is the “K question”.
 Chancellor Angela Merkel’s party has still not named a candidate for her successor.
 Party chairman Armin Laschet is in a power struggle with Bavaria’s Prime Minister Markus Söder.

-The SPD, on the other hand, already has a candidate for chancellor who expects the CDU “to be below 30 percent on the evening of the election,” said Olaf Scholz image.
+The SPD, on the other hand, already has a candidate for chancellor who expects the CDU “to be below 30 percent on the evening of the election,” said Olaf Scholz picture.

 Does the CDU even drop below 27 percent?
 “Things can go further downhill for the Union”